basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 costInUSD = costInETH * ethToUSDPrice # => $136.76
 ```

 That's $136.76 USD at the time of writing.
-This is hypothetical, of course, until I decide to deploy to the main-net.
+This is hypothetical, until I decide to deploy to the main-net.

 To me, for a fun little project which probably nobody would use, that price was too high.
 I didn't know how much I would be willing to spend, but $136.76 is too much.